Before using a DIY screw pile you should ALWAYS look at the following points

 You will need to consider the type of soil you will be working in, as this will determine the size and length of pile needed.
-Clay and chalk for example will produce different load bearing capacities and may require significantly different pile specifications.
+Clay and chalk for example will produce different load bearing capacities for screw piles and may require significantly different pile specifications.
 Put simply, if you are screwing in to loose soil conditions you will have to go deeper when compared to stiff soil conditions.

 Will your construction catch wind pressure?

 What about the upwards moving forces?

-This is relevant when calculating the wind pressure underneath ground mounted solar panel installation or a tent.
+This is relevant to you when calculating the wind pressure underneath ground mounted solar panel installations or a tent.
 The weight of your structure is not so important here.
 The upwards wind pressure maybe your biggest challenge.
 If your formula tells you that there is an upwards pressure, in case of a storm, of, let’s say 10 tons, and you have 20 screw piles installed … that means each pile would need to resist a pulling force of at least 0.5 tons.
 With 120 cm Screw pile or longer, the calculated bearing capacity, split in 2, gives you a rough idea of that resistance.
 In this example (0.5 tons upwards resistance), you will need a layer where your piles have a bearing capacity of at least 1 ton.
 If not, you need to go deeper to a better layer, or increase the helix diameter, to improve your load bearing capacity.

 If you need any help with regards to you project…

 … please contact us